No Bake Caramel Apple Cheesecake

 Can you feel it?
 The weather is finally cooling down.

-It’s no secret that I’ve been ready for fall all month, and now Mother Nature finally caught up on her calendar.
+It’s no secret I’ve been ready for fall all month, and now Mother Nature agrees.

 It’s funny.
 I love caramel.
 I love apples.